BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

-## Account Credit Limits
+# Master Agent Sales Limits & Withdrawal Float

-Your Master Agent account enables you and your agents to sell tickets, accpet deposits and pay prizes within preset limits on your account.
+Your Master Agent account enables you and your agents to sell tickets, accept deposits and pay prizes within **preset limits** as follows:

-- Sales Limit
+- Sales Credit Limit
 - Deposit Limit

-Once the limits are reached, or on periodic basis, you must remit any sales and deposit limits to BLL before selling additional Tickets.
+Once the limits are reached, or on a periodic basis, you must remit any sales and deposit limits to BLL before selling additional tickets.

-You may allocate and split your Limits across your sales agents as you see fit.

-> For example, if your Master Agent account is alloted Nu.100,000 in Sales Credit Limit and you have 5 sub-agents, you can provide each with Nu.20,000 credit limit.
-This enables your sub-agents to sell up to 20,000 in tickets before they have to remit their sales receipts to you.

-If your account is enabled to pay prizes, you can use one of the following source of funds

 - Withdrawal float
 Funds provided to you by your Manager, solely allocated for payment of prizes to players.

-# Sales Receipt Credit Limit
+## Sales Receipt Credit Limit

 Your Master Agent account is established with a Sales Receipt Credit limit.